Polito & Harrington, a Waterford – New London, CT Personal Injury Law Firm

-The attorneys and staff at Polito & Associates welcomed the company of Reona Dyess, Executive Director of The Drop-In Learning Center of New London and two family members associated with the Center.
+The attorneys and staff at Polito & Harrington welcomed the company of Reona Dyess, Executive Director of The Drop-In Learning Center of New London and two family members associated with the Center.
 Our firm was honored to be able to provide holiday gifts to these two very deserving families as part of our effort to “do well by doing good.”

-In May 2010, Polito & Associates also sponsored and walked in the Valley Shore CROP Hunger Walk – an interfaith effort of a number of area churches to raise money and awareness to combat hunger both local and globally.
+In May 2010, Polito & Harrington also sponsored and walked in the Valley Shore CROP Hunger Walk – an interfaith effort of a number of area churches to raise money and awareness to combat hunger both local and globally.
 Some of the walk’s proceeds will benefit the Shoreline Soup Kitchen and Pantries.
 Now in its 19th year, this event has raised over $91,000.00 to fight hunger.

 We encourage all of our friends, clients and colleagues at the bar to join us in providing support to those in need whether economic, emotional or physical.